freol35241/quta/_sources/index.rst.txt

-.. quota documentation master file, created by sphinx-quickstart on Mon May  9 10:31:30 2021.
+.. quta documentation master file, created by sphinx-quickstart on Mon May  9 10:31:30 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to quota's documentation!
+Welcome to quta's documentation!
 ==================================

-quota is an open source python package leveraging the optimization technique quadratic programming for allocation of thrust to thrusters fixed on a body in the plane (3DOFs).
+quta is an open source python package leveraging the optimization technique quadratic programming for allocation of thrust to thrusters fixed on a body in the plane (3DOFs).